fmadio/pcap2json/README.md

 fmad engineering all rights reserved http://www.fmad.io

-pcap2json is a high speed PCAP meta data extraction utility
+pcap2json is a high speed PCAP meta data extraction utility for import into Elastic Search

 example converting a pcap to json: